Logo

 Key Impact Areas

-• Biotechnology & GMO Testing: National reference laboratory for GMO detection and biosafety compliance.
+• Biotechnology & GMO Testing: National reference laboratory.

-• Mycotoxicology & Food Safety: Protecting public health through mycotoxin monitoring and aflatoxin biocontrol.
+• Mycotoxicology & Food Safety: Mycotoxin monitoring & aflatoxin biocontrol.

-• Vector & Disease Control: Indigenous Knowledge Systems (IKS) based solutions for tick-borne diseases.
+• Vector & Disease Control: IKS based solutions for tick-borne diseases.

 Core Research Areas